Houston Arts

 Houston Center for Contemporary Craft

-DESCRIPTION: Opened in 2001, it emphasizes objects of art made primarily of fiber, metal, glass, clay and wood.
-The 3,000 square feet of the center exhibits the work of local and national artists and art educators.
+DESCRIPTION: Opened in 2001, it emphasizes objects of art made primarily of fiber, metal, glass, clay, and wood.
+The 3,000 square feet of the center exhibit the work of local and national artists and art educators.
 Additional space is allocated for artist studios.
-Asher Gallery, within Houston Center for Contemporary Craft, serves as a retail showcase for the work of internationally acclaimed and emerging artists in all craft media.
+Asher Gallery, within the Houston Center for Contemporary Craft, serves as a retail showcase for the work of internationally acclaimed and emerging artists in all craft media.

 ADMISSION: Free, donations accepted and art may be purchased